ednieuw/DRV8825Motor/README.md

 NEMA17 with DRV8825 and 28BYJ-48 Stepper Motor with ULN2003

+This sketch can be used for both motor types.
-There is one sketch and with a #define the motor type / driver is selected.
+With a #define the motor type / driver is selected.

 ```
 // ********************************* select only NEMA or BYJ
 //#define NEMA
 #define BYJ
 // **********************************
 ```
-A rotary encoder controls the microstepper mode and rotation speed.
+A KY-040 rotary encoder controls the microstepper mode and rotation speed.
-The motor will start running when the rotary shaft is turn left or right Microstepping mode can be selected by pressing the shaft.
+The motor will start running when the rotary shaft is turned left or right in- or decreasing rotor speed.

+Microstepping mode can be selected by pressing the shaft.
+When the motor is not running smoothly try a higher microstepping mode.
+Motor speed will then decrease and step precision increase.

 The motor can be stopped immediatly by pressing the shaft >1 second.
 ```
 ULN2003